Geetanjali Enclave: Location

-Geetanjali Enclave is a colony in the southern part of Delhi, India.
+Geetanjali Enclave is a colony in Malviya Nagar in the southern part of Delhi, India.
 It is next to the Shivalik colony.
 Geetanjali colony is a cooperative residential society Colony with registered office at C-9 Geetanjali and with approx 174 members were allotted residential plots.
-The colony has secured Entry from three gates, one from Saket and two gates at Shivalik Road. the colony has its own Local Shopping Complex now converted in the office of some multinational company.
-Houses of many renowned Politician like Dr. Yoganand Shastriji(INC), Dr. Nandini Sharma(BJP), Businessmen like Somdutt Builders, Angad Batra, and Vishal Jhunjhunwala, Lawyers like Rohinton Fali Nariman, Cardiologist Dr. Ashok Seth, Astrologer Pandit Madan Mohan Sharma, Deep/Future House DJ Raghav Mehta and High-end car modifier Prashant Khandelwal to take the name of few.
-The colony with the affluent class of people lives with respect for everyone.
-Almost every festival is celebrated in the Mandir or in Geetanjali Club.
+The colony has secured entry from three gates: one from Saket and two gates at Shivalik Road.